 While there may be routine items to check in on during your one-on-ones, give your direct reports opportunities to drive the agenda.
 If they present a problem during the meeting, encourage them to share their ideas for potential solutions.
 One Forbes contributor recommends adopting a “two solution” policy, where employees are asked to always have at least two possible solutions they can share when they bring a problem to management.

 6. Recognize Individual Ideas

-Lastly, when leaders should look for opportunities to recognize team members when they have good ideas and openly share knowledge.
-When leaders treat ideas as valuable, employees will be more likely to continue to share ideas freely.
+Lastly, leaders should look for opportunities to recognize team members when they openly share ideas and knowledge.
+This will demonstrate that your organization values a culture of knowledge sharing.
+And when leaders treat ideas as valuable, employees will be more likely to continue to share ideas freely.

 There are many different ways to reward knowledge sharing.
 For instance, if you’re using a knowledge management platform that tracks user engagement, you could offer a prize or bonus to the top contributor every quarter.
 You could include shout-outs to employees who have shared innovative ideas in your weekly or quarterly all-hands meeting.
 Or, perhaps most importantly of all, you could give employees opportunities to execute on their ideas and take on new responsibilities when feasible.

 The Power of Encouragement

 As a leader in your company, the most powerful ways you can encourage knowledge sharing at work are to make your employees feel safe, comfortable, and trusted when providing their input and ideas—and to show through your own actions that you are committed to knowledge sharing.

 Fostering collaboration and encouraging knowledge sharing in your organization allows day-to-day operations to run more efficiently, brilliant ideas to be shared more frequently, and productivity to increase.
 Your teams will also develop a sense of camaraderie and accountability as your employees inspire each other to work their hardest.
 As leaders in your company, follow these six best practices to ensure that knowledge flows freely.